wronched/RGB-LED-Common-Anode/README.md

 - Home Assistant ------- User interface to (on raspberry Pi) to talk to devices

 As far as the project is concerned, im going to assume the reader understands how to:
-- Develop hardware ----- Using the ESP8266 GPIO - i did include my design
+- Develop hardware ---- Using the ESP8266 GPIO - i did include my design
-- Set up wifi network -- This is your home network - all devices need to be connected to it
+- Set up wifi network --- This is your home network - all devices need to be connected to it
-- Set up MQTT sertver -- doesnt have to be from raspberry pi BUT HA makes this very easy
+- Set up MQTT server -- doesn't have to be from raspberry pi BUT HA makes this very easy
 - Set up Home Assistant (HA)

-Therfore this project is really a repository for me to design and develop:
+Therefore this project is really a repository for me to design and develop:
 - folder for designs
 - Arduino IDE Code
 - readme to explain how code works
 - also explain how each effect works

-First off, one point that i missed when i bough me RGB LEDs, determine if the LED strip is common Andome or common Cathode.
+First off, one point that i missed when i bough me RGB LEDs is to determine if the LED strip is common Anode or common Cathode.
+This is relatively easy to find out, you just check to see if you have a +12V pin or a GND pin in addition to the other 2 pins [ Red, Green, Blue].
 ![alt text](https://github.com/wronched/RGB-LED-Common-Anode/blob/master/ReadMe_Pictures/rgb-led.png)

 ## Test Github Code